davidawad/davidawad.github.io/_posts/2018-04-20-field-equations.md

 </div>

 That thing that was preventing it? ~~Abraham Lincoln~~ **The cosmological constant.**
 It's actually quite small and is usually left out.
-It's typically only relevant when talking about large cosmological scales.
+It's typically only relevant when talking about large cosmological scales which is why you may see that it's left out sometimes.

+So he added in another metric tensor term, and scaled it by the cosmological constant, and here we are.

 $$ R_{\mu \nu} - \frac{1}{2}  g_{\mu \nu} R + \Lambda g_{\mu \nu} =  \frac{8 \pi G T_{\mu \nu} }{c^4}  $$